 Accommodation in Kruger National Park ranges from campsites for tents and caravans to self-catering cottages, multi-room guesthouses and luxurious lodges.
 There are 12 main rest camps, all of which offer electricity, a shop, a petrol station, laundry facilities and a restaurant or self-service café.
 Four of these main camps also have their own satellite camps.
 For a quieter stay, book a cottage at one of the park’s five bushveld camps.
 These are restricted to overnight guests, and have fewer facilities in addition to a unique feeling of remoteness.
 Bedding and a daily cleaning service are provided at all SANParks camps and lodges, while cooking utensils and refrigeration are offered at most.

-There are also 10 private lodges located on concessions within the park.
-These are 5-star, ultra-luxurious options for those that want to combine days spent game-viewing with gourmet meals, spa facilities and impeccable service.
+There are also 10 private lodges and three luxury tented camps located on concessions within the park.
+These are 5-star, ultra-upmarket options for those that want to combine days spent game-viewing with gourmet meals, spa facilities and impeccable service.
 Whatever accommodation option you choose, booking in advance is essential and can be done online.

 Weather Information & Malaria Risk